tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <p>I often use an IDE called <a href="https://www.jetbrains.com/idea/">IntelliJ IDEA</a> from Jetbrains.
 They're not free, but I have a perpetual license until July 2020, since I used IntelliJ as a student before, and got a good discount for all Jetbrains products (they have WebStorm for JavaScripts, PyCharm for Python, etc.) for the upcoming years.
 I heard that institutions can apply for a <strong>FREE</strong> educational license though.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ide.png" class="img-fluid w-100"/>
 <p></p>
 <p>With this IDE, I can easily create files from a template, and they also integrate a Terminal emulator.
 As the above screenshot, I can run command lines and open <a href="https://www.vim.org/">vim</a> editor right inside the IDE.
-But what I love the most are all of the smart code completion, framework assistance and safe refactoring features.</p>
+But what I love the most are all of the smart code completion, framework assistance, and safe refactoring features.</p>
 </div>
 <p></p>